The shape of a random affine Weyl group element and random core partitions: Introduction

-\end{theorem} Thus the invariant distribution $\zeta$ determines two apparently unrelated quantities: the coordinates of the asymptotic directions, and the probabilities of each direction.
-This surprising duality is ultimately related to the associativity of the Demazure, or monoidal, product in a Coxeter group.
-In Section \ref{ss:Shi}, we give an alternative formula for $\zeta(w)$, expressed as a calculation involving a sum over the regions of the {\it Shi arrangement} of $W$.
-We also conjecture (Conjecture \ref{conj:A}) that in type $A$ the point $\psi$ of Theorem \ref{T:main} is in the same direction as $\rho^\vee$.
+Thus, the invariant distribution $\zeta$ determines two apparently unrelated quantities: the coordinates of the asymptotic directions, and the probabilities of each direction.
+This surprising duality is ultimately related to the associativity of the Demazure or monoidal product in a Coxeter group.
+In Section~\ref{ss:Shi}, we give an alternative formula for $\zeta(w)$, expressed as a calculation involving a sum over the regions of the \textit{Shi arrangement} of $W$.
+We also conjecture (Conjecture \ref{conj:A}) that in type $A$ the point $\psi$ of Theorem~\ref{T:main} is in the same direction as $\rho ^\vee$.
 In joint work with Williams \cite{LW}, we conjecture that a multivariate generalization of this Markov chain on the symmetric group has remarkable Schubert positivity properties.
+Some of these conjectures have been established by Ayyer and Linusson \cite{AL} and Linusson and Martin \cite{LM}.